nobel002/NeuraNet.cs/README.md

 - [ ] Fix the `.gitignore` file
 - [ ] Check how we can save the nets to dll's or somthing
 - [ ] Finish the net class
+- [ ] Fix the write to `.ai` because its broken...
+It does generate the matrix but doesnt generate the .ai file properly try a {4x3,2} shap for example it doesnt write that to a file which is obviously wrong.

 + in the Creator class
 - [ ] Train() { }